Marie-Philip Poulin: Style of play

-Non-playing career
+Other work

 In June 2022, Poulin was hired by the Montreal Canadiens as a player development consultant.
 She said she felt "very lucky that they hired me and they have confidence in me not only for my hockey experience but as a person as well."
 Canadiens owner Geoff Molson called Poulin "a winner—she knows how to win—and our players are young and they need to learn that as well."

 Personal life

 Poulin studied psychology while playing for Boston University.
 Her brother, Pier-Alexandre Poulin, played 116 games in the QMJHL with the St. John's Fog Devils and the Chicoutimi Saguenéens.

 On May 26, 2023, Poulin announced her engagement to Team Canada and Montréal Victoire teammate Laura Stacey, with whom she has been in a relationship since 2017.
 They married on September 28, 2024.
 The couple resides in Montreal with their dog Arlo.

 Poulin was a named a knight of the National Order of Quebec in 2024.